 Enlarged lymph nodes

-Types of Lyme Disease Vaccine Available for Dogs
+Mechanism of Lyme Disease Vaccine for Dogs

 Unfortunately, the answer isn’t straight forward.
 The American College of Veterinary Internal Medicine states that Lyme disease vaccines are not considered part of the core group of vaccines necessary for all dogs.
-Lyme disease vaccine is primarily recommended for dogs that live or frequently visit areas known for Lyme disease as well as for those living in areas with high potential for tick exposure.
+The Lyme disease vaccine is primarily recommended for dogs that live in or frequently visit areas known for Lyme disease as well as for those living in areas with high potential for tick exposure.

-Vaccinating for Lyme disease in sick dogs or those who have urinary protein issues is not recommended.
+Vaccinating for Lyme disease in sick dogs or those who have kidney issues is not recommended.
 Veterinarians and researchers also debate whether vaccinating a dog that already has Lyme disease is necessary.
 Some say it will help prevent the dog from becoming infected again, while others worry that the vaccine could cause a serious reaction, making the dog even sicker.

 Side Effects of Lyme Disease Vaccine

-Pain &/or swelling at the injection site
+Swelling at the injection site

-Hives or red patches on the stomach
+Hives or red patches on the skin

 Swelling of the face